 To effectively “close the deal” with a candidate, ensure all hiring decision makers are on the same page regarding:

-The first step to building a structured interview process is ensuring all relevant parties have a full understanding of the role and what it entails.
+The first step to building a strong candidate experience is ensuring all relevant parties have a full understanding of the role and what it entails.
 If the job description varies from person to person, this can be a major red flag that there is no clear definition of the role.
 Without fully knowing what to expect, the candidate may fear that the job they originally applied to might turn out to be something completely different, and as a result, bow out of the process altogether.

 To eliminate any miscommunication about the role, make sure everyone meeting with the candidate is aligned on these basics: the title, the department, the manager, primary responsibilities, and potential growth opportunities.

 Similarly, all interviewers need to be able to speak to the company’s mission and how they envision the role or particular individual complementing it.
-Professionals in today’s market want to work for a purpose, so helping them understand how their unique skillset and contributions will fit into the big picture is a key—yet often overlooked—step in the interview process.
+Professionals in today’s market want to work for a purpose, so helping them understand how their unique skillset and contributions will fit into the big picture is a key—yet often overlooked—step in the interview process and overall candidate experience.

 To convey a united message about the vision of the role, all hiring decision makers should debrief each other on: the business’ objectives and how they relate to the role; how this person would contribute to the company’s bottom line; the challenges the role will be addressing; and how the role will help the company make an impact on the industry, the world, it’s stakeholders, etc.